-PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Reporting Responsibility as indicated in EOP-004 Deadline to submit the report to regulatory organizations Voltage deviation on a Facility TOP Observed within its area a voltage deviation of ± 10% of nominal voltage sustained for ≥ 15 continuous minutes.
-PJM will write and submit the report 24hrs per EOP-004 IROL Violation (all Interconnections) or SOL Violation for Major WECC Transfer Paths (WECC only) RC Operate outside the IROL for time greater than IROL Tv (all Interconnections) or Operate outside the SOL for more than 30 minutes for Major WECC Transfer Paths (WECC only).
-24hrs per EOP-004 Loss of firm load (OE-417 #5) BA, TOP, DP Loss of firm load for ≥ 15 Minutes:≥ 300 MW for entities with previous year's demand ≥ 3,000OR≥ 200 MW for all other entities Transmission Owner(Matrixed Task) 24hrs per EOP-004 1hr per OE-417.
-72hrs for final OE-417 System separation (islanding) (OE-417 #4) RC, BA, TOP Each separation resulting in an island ≥ 100 MW PJM will write and submit the report 24hrs per EOP-004 1hr per OE-417.
-72hrs for final OE-417 Generation loss BA, GOP Total generation loss, within one minute, of :≥ 2,000 MW for entities in the Eastern or Western Interconnection OR≥ 1,000 MW for entities in the ERCOT or Quebec Interconnection PJM will write and submit the report 24hrs per EOP-004
+PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations BES Emergency resulting in voltage deviation on a Facility (OE-417 #17) TOP A voltage deviation of =/> ± 10% of nominal voltage sustained for ≥ 15 continuous minutes.
+PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 and OE-417 Uncontrolled loss of firm load resulting from a BES Emergency (OE-417 #5 and #18 BA, TOP, DP Uncontrolled loss of firm load for ≥ 15 Minutes from a single incident: ≥ 300 MW for entities with previous year's peak demand ≥ 3,000 OR ≥ 200 MW for all other entities Transmission Owner(Matrixed Task) Later of 24hrs or 4pm the next business day per EOP-004 1hr or 24 hrs per OE-417 (criteria dependent).
+72hrs for final OE-417 System separation (islanding) (OE-417 #4) RC, BA, TOP Each separation resulting in an island ≥ 100 MW PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 1hr per OE-417.
+72hrs for final OE-417 Generation loss (OE417 #19) ВА Total generation loss, within one minute, of: ≥ 2,000 MW for entities in the Eastern or Western Interconnection PJM will write and submit the report Later of 24hrs or 4pm the next business day per EOP-004 and OE-417

-PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations Complete loss of off-site power to a nuclear generating plant (grid supply) то, тор Complete loss of off-site power affecting a nuclear generating station per the Nuclear Plant Interface Requirement 24hrs per EOP-004 Transmission loss TOP Unexpected loss within its area, contrary to design, of three or more BES Elements caused by a common disturbance (excluding successful automatic reclosing).
-24hrs per EOP-004 Unplanned BES control center evacuation RC, BA, TOP Unplanned evacuation from BES control center facility for 30 continuous minutes or more.
-Complete loss of voice communication capability RC, BA, TOP Complete loss of voice communication capability affecting a BES control center for 30 continuous minutes or more.
-Entity that loses communications(This applies to TO control centers as they are carrying out matrixed TOP tasks) 24hrs per EOP-004 Complete loss of monitoring capability RC, BA, TOP Complete loss of monitoring capability affecting a BES control center for 30 continuous minutes or more such that analysis capability (i.e., State Estimator or Contingency Analysis) is rendered inoperable.
-Entity that loses monitoring(This applies to TO control centers as they are carrying out matrixed TOP tasks) 24hrs per EOP-004
+PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations Complete loss of off-site power to a nuclear generating plant (grid supply) (OE-417 #20) TO, TOP Complete loss of off-site power (LOOP) affecting a nuclear generating station per the Nuclear Plant Interface Requirement Transmission Owner Later of 24hrs or 4pm the next business day per EOP-004 and OE-417 Transmission loss (OE-417 #21) ТОР Unexpected loss within its area, contrary to design, of three or more BES Facilities caused by a common disturbance (excluding successful automatic reclosing).
+Transmission Owner(Matrixed Task) Later of 24hrs or 4pm the next business day per EOP-004 and OE-417 Unplanned evacuation of its BES control center (OE-417 #22) RC, BA, TOP Unplanned evacuation from its BES control center facility for 30 continuous minutes or more.
+Entity that evacuates their control center(This applies to TO control centers as they are carrying out matrixed TOP tasks) Later of 24hrs or 4pm the next business day per EOP-004 and OE-417 Complete loss of Interpersonal Communication and Alternative Interpersonal Communication capability at RC, BA, TOP Complete loss of Interpersonal Communication and Alternative Interpersonal Communication capability affecting its staffed BES control center for 30 continuous minutes or more.
+Entity that loses communications(This applies to TO control centers as they are carrying out matrixed TOP tasks) Later of 24hrs or 4pm the next business day per EOP-004 and OE-417